UofUEpiBio/ckdepict/README.md

 **Below are the detailed steps for analyses that correspond with the programs in this GitHub.**
-(Note: The  numbers below do not follow the bullet numbers in the seven steps in the overview.)

 # Step 1: Data cleaning/management
 ## A) Basic data management